labordem/ng-start/README.md

 # build image
 docker build -t ng-start .
 # run container
-docker run --rm --name ng-start -d -p 80:80 ng-start
+docker run --name ng-start -d -p 80:80 -p 443:443 ng-start

-# OR let npm script remove container rebuild and rerun (require node.js)
+# OR let npm script build the container and run it, deleted when stopped
 npm run container
 ```

-> during build you can see `npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents`, it's normal, fsevents > is just for mac osx systems, not required on Linux.
+> During build you can see `npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents`, it's normal, fsevents > is just for OSX systems, not required on Linux.

 ### Internationalization